Conquest Racing

-Conquest Racing is an auto racing team that competed in the IndyCar Series and the Atlantic Championship.
-Formerly it competed in the Champ Car World Series.
+Conquest Racing is an auto racing team based in Indianapolis, United States that currently competes in the Ferrari Challenge North America as well as the GTD Pro and GTD classes of the IMSA SportsCar Championship.
+They previously competed in the IndyCar Series, the Atlantic Championship, the Champ Car World Series, and the GT World Challenge America.

 History

 It is owned by former series competitor Éric Bachelart.
 The team ran in Indy Lights competition in the late 1990s with Felipe Giaffone, who brought sponsorship from Hollywood cigarettes and Mi-Jack sponsored brothers Chris and Jamie Menninga.
-The team jumped to the Indy Racing League in 2002 with Laurent Rédon; the Frenchman won rookie of the year honors but was not retained when the team jumped ship to Champ Car in 2003 as he was wanted to come back to France for his family.
+The team jumped to the Indy Racing League in 2002 with Laurent Rédon; the Frenchman won rookie of the year honors but was not retained when the team jumped ship to Champ Car in 2003, as he wanted to come back to France for his family.

 The team ran Mario Haberfeld in an unloved Reynard chassis and shared information and resources with Emerson Fittipaldi's team, that ran future Formula One driver Tiago Monteiro.
 In 2004 the team expanded to two cars, fielding Justin Wilson in a Lola with several others in a Reynard.
 Wilson signed with RuSPORT for 2005 and Conquest ran teenagers Nelson Philippe and Andrew Ranger, each 18 years old when the season started.

 While Philippe left for 2006, the team retained Ranger dependent on his Canadian sponsorship and signed 2005 Champ Car Atlantic champion Charles Zwolsman to the second car.
 There were rumors Darren Manning would replace Ranger early in the season but this was put to rest with his on-track performances and more money coming into the team.
 Internet betting web site Goldenpalace.com signed on as Zwolsman's sponsor at the second race in Houston.

 The team branched into the Atlantic ranks in 2006 with drivers Graham Rahal and Al Unser III.

 After the 2006 season, Mike Lanigan pulled his company's support from the race team due to a lack of funding.
 In a Speedtv.com article, Bachelart was about to shut down his team when his sponsor called with a deal for the 2007 season.
 But on February 6, 2007 a New York-based company, later confirmed to be vodka company 42 Below, gave them sponsorship with former A1 Grand Prix driver Matt Halliday.
 However, after poor performances in Vegas, Long Beach, and Houston, Halliday was released in favor of Jan Heylen.
 Jan Heylen drove the next 9 races for Conquest Racing and his best finish was a 2nd place at the Bavaria Grand Prix of Holland.
 On October 3 it was announced that Jan Heylen would be replaced for the rest of the season by the returning Nelson Philippe.